ChrisPaladino/FttM/docs/Rulebook.md

 1. **Wrestler Assignment**
     - One wrestler is the **Favored**.
     - One is the **Underdog**.
+    - Note that these assignments are independant of Face or Heel status.
 2. **HOT BOX Slots (Six Total)**
     - Favored wrestler’s ally and foe
     - Underdog wrestler’s ally and foe